goshiphq/goship-cms/content/articles/small-business-shipping.md

 ---
-title: Shipping for Small Business
+title: Shipping for Small Businesses
 image: https://storage.googleapis.com/goshiprepo/prod/articles/images/small-business-shipping.jpg
-description: GoShip.com offers reliable, fast, small business shipping solutions and services throughout the United States.
+description: GoShip offers reliable, fast, small business shipping solutions and services throughout the United States.
 Click here to book a shipment!
 keywords: shipping for small business
 ---
+# Shipping for Small Businesses

 *When it comes to small business shipping, many business owners are not sure where they should start.
 Do they need to set up shipping accounts?
 Work with one company, or many?
 What's the best solution for their company's specific needs?
 What are the best shipping options for small businesses?
 GoShip.com's extensive experience with small business shipping solutions means we can help you find the right answers for your company's needs.*

 ## What are the best shipping options for a small business?